gershom12/IQ-Business-Assessment/README.md

 ## Installation
 1. Install maven
 2. Clone the repository from https://github.com/gershom12/IQ-Business-Assessment
-3. Go to project repository via cmd and type “mvn clean install” to build the project and download all the required dependencies.
+3. Go to project folder via cmd and type “mvn clean install” to build the project and download all the required dependencies.
 ## Database setup
 1. Download and install postgresl and PgAdmin IV
 2. Create a postgres database named “empdb” on PgAdmin